-What you really care to backup from your browser is limited to your settings and extensions, saved passwords, bookmarks, and maybe your top sites and the last few months of your browser history.
+What you care to back up from your browser is limited to your settings and extensions, saved passwords, bookmarks, and maybe your top sites and the last few months of your browser history.

-I went through each of my browser profile directories and pick out only the files I actually want to have backed up and was left with an average of 11,4 Megabytes of valuable data per browser.
-In other words, 98 % of the data that is backed up from my web browsers are non-essential junk files that I wouldn’t miss.
+I went through each of my browser profile directories and pick out only the files I want to have backed up and was left with an average of 11,4 Megabytes of valuable data per browser.
+In other words, 98 % of the data that’s backed up from my web browsers are non-essential junk files that I wouldn’t miss.
 These files keep track of states and sessions, and keeps things working on the web.
-But I would not have missed them if I had needed to restore my MacBook from backup.
+But I would not have missed them if I’d needed to restore my MacBook from backup.

 As a user, you can manually go through and add exclusions to your Time Machine backup through System Preferences.
 Most users would not know that they needed to or how to do this, what files to exclude, or even how to find any of these files.
 (There are existing tutorials for this the web but I recommend against following them as I couldn’t find a single one that showed you how to not lose your bookmarks, history, and browser settings.)